Last Updated on September 3, 2022

 Kui Buri National Park

-You can easily get by public transportation to Kui Biri Town or nearby Hua Hin, but you’ll need to hitchhike or take a cab to the park.
+You can easily get by public transportation to Kui Biri Town or nearby Hua Hin, but then you’ll need to hitchhike, rent a motorbike, or take a cab to the park.
 The easiest is to book a tour from Hua Hin.

 Khao Yai National Park

-Khao Yai National Park is Thailand’s first National Park and is one of the easiest place there to watch wildlife.
-You have strong chances of seeing elephants, macaques, Gibbon, porcupines, civets, barking deers, and sambar deers.
-The park is also home to around 300 bird species, amongst them the famous hornbills.
+Khao Yai National Park is Thailand’s first National Park and is one of the easiest places to watch wildlife.
+You have strong chances of seeing elephants, macaques, Gibbon, porcupines, civets, barking deer, and sambar deer.
+The park is also home to around 300 bird species, among them the famous horn bills.